Adding, changing and deleting data

 }

-The map method for a series accepts a function or dict-like object that contains an assignment, but here we have a small problem because some of the codes in control_code are lower case, but not in our DataFrame.
-Therefore, we need to convert each value to lower case using the str.lower method:
+The map method for a series accepts a function or a dict-like object containing a mapping, but here we have a small problem because some of the codes in control_code are lowercase, but not in our DataFrame.
+Therefore, we need to convert each value to lowercase using the str.lower method:

 [5]: